oren/promises/readme.md

 * basic.js - simple promise
 * chaining.js - chaning sync functions using
 * chaining-async.js - chaning async or sync functions
-* paralell.js - running functions in paralell and getting the results of all of them
+* parallel.js - running functions in parallel and getting the results of all of them

 http://www.html5rocks.com/en/tutorials/es6/promises/